 Deodorant vs antiperspirant

-An antiperspirant contains aluminum, which is responsible for blocking sweat glands and keeping anything escaping from your pits.
+Antiperspirant contains aluminium, which is responsible for blocking sweat glands and keeping anything escaping from your pits.
 A deodorant simply neutralises the bacteria in sweat and helps with the bad smell.
 However, it has been reported that sweat glands are highly activated when using a natural deodorant.
-So, maybe the chemical-free deo you’re using does work, you just need to give it a week’s time to prove itself while your body’s perspiration levels normalise.
-Just a thought.
+You need to give your pits atleast a week’s time so that it can get it’s perspiration levels back to normal.